-- Many real-world problems come down to the problem of making decisions about our future actions in the presence of uncertainty - Examples: patient management, investments
+- Many real-world problems require to choose future actions in the presence of uncertainty - Examples: patient management, investments

 Main issues:

 - How to model the decision process in the computer? - How to make decisions about actions in the presence of uncertainty?